notsousual/json-to-input-react/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run in the terminal:

 ### `yarn start`